weechat/weechat/UPGRADING.md

 The API function [command](https://weechat.org/doc/weechat/plugin/#_command) now sends the value returned return by command callback.

-WeeChat does not display any more an error when a command returns `WEECHAT_RC_ERROR`.
+WeeChat does not display anymore an error when a command returns `WEECHAT_RC_ERROR`.
 Consequently, all plugins/scripts should display an explicit error message before returning `WEECHAT_RC_ERROR`.